hanskellner/Fusion360Voronoi/README.md

 ![Fusion Voronoi Add-In](./resources/Voronoi-tooltip.png)

-It's possible to select an existing sketch, a sketch profile, or one of the (XY, XZ, YZ) construction planes as the target of the generated diagram.
+It's possible to select an existing sketch, a sketch profile, a planar face of a body, or one of the (XY, XZ, YZ) construction planes as the target of the generated diagram.
 When a sketch profile is selected, it will be used to define the bounds and to clip the generated diagram.
+When a planar face is selected, a new sketch is created on the face and the face's outline becomes the profile used to bound and clip the diagram.

 Several styles of Voronoi diagrams may be created.
 Each cell in a diagram has an outer edge.
 The "edge style" may be specified as "Curves" or "Straight".
 Selecting one of these styles will create a familiar style of Voronoi diagram.